telus/create-library/README.md

 - keywords
 - maintainers (Github team slug)

-Once you have scaffolded you library files and pushed them to a repository, you can set up your new repository with CircleCI so that it runs the configured pipeline for every push.
+Once you have scaffolded you library files and pushed them to a repository, **you have to set up the `NPM_TOKEN` inside the Github Actions workflow**, so that the workflow can automatically version and release your package to the NPM registry for you.
+Use the shared NPM token available in Vault (`shippy get secret npmrc-dev --common --field=npmrc`).
+Keep in mind that this token will sometimes get updated & you will have to update it here as well, in case you notice the workflow failing.

-To do that, go to [Circle CI][circle-ci-telus] and login with your Github account.
-Once logged in, you should be able to access the `Add projects` page, where you can search for your repository and click on `Set Up project`.
-In the next step, CircleCI will try to determine what OS and language your app needs (Linux/Node should be correct for most of our apps) and suggest you how to write your configuration file.
-Remember we already have [that](./template/circle.yml) among our scaffolded files, so just click on `Start building`.

-Once you have clicked on `Start building`, CircleCI will try to identify your config file and run the pipeline accordingly in your `master` branch.
-If no config file is found in the `master` branch, you'll see an error.
-However, once you make a new push to any branch and a valid config file is detected, you will see the pipeline run.
+Once you have the token at hand, you need to add it to the Github Actions workflow setup, using the Github UI.
+Customize the URL below to point to your repository: `https://github.com/telus/<repository-name>/edit/master/.github/main.workflow`.
+Have a look at the steps in the workflow.
+Notice the ones that have the secrets associated to them, and click on `edit` and `Enter value` to insert your token.

 ### What's this `npm init` magic?